msjimc/AgileStructure/guide/README.md

 ### Aligner string

-Typically, the aligner used to map the reads on the reference genome will include the command line arguments used in the alignment.
-This can be viewed by selecting the ```Data``` > ```Aligner string``` menu option(Figure 28a and 28b).
-This can prove useful when you need to be certain which reference genome was used in the alignment.
+Typically, the aligner used to map the reads to the reference genome will include the command line arguments used in the alignment in the BAM file's header section.
+This information can be viewed by selecting the ```Data``` > ```Aligner string``` menu option (Figure 28a and 28b).
+This may prove useful when for instance, you need to be certain which reference genome was used in the alignment.

 ![Figure 28a](images/figureNa.jpg)